Rhonda Patrick's Top 5 Health Tests (Most People Have Never Heard Of)

 Test #1: Omega-3 Index

-What it is: Measures the percentage of EPA and DHA (the two primary omega-3 fatty acids) in your red blood cell membranes.
-Rhonda considers an omega-3 index above 8% the target.
-Most Americans are at 4–5%.
+What it is: Percentage of EPA and DHA in red blood cell membranes.
+Rhonda targets 8%+.
+Most Americans: 4–5%.

-In Austin, this test runs $40–$80 at functional labs.
-It requires a specialty lab — not the same Quest/LabCorp panel your doctor normally orders.
-Ask specifically for "omega-3 index" or "erythrocyte fatty acid profile."
+In Austin: $40–$80 at functional labs.
+Requires specialty lab, not standard Quest/LabCorp.
+Ask for "omega-3 index" or "erythrocyte fatty acid profile."

-Any Lab Test Now stocks this one.
-For functional medicine providers who run this routinely, browse wellness and longevity providers →
+Any Lab Test Now stocks this.
+Browse wellness and longevity providers →

 Test #2: Vitamin D (25-OH)

-Why most people are deficient: Spending most of the day indoors, sunscreen use, and darker skin pigmentation all reduce vitamin D synthesis.
-Most Americans sit below 30 ng/mL.
-Deficiency is associated with higher all-cause mortality in population studies.
+Why most people are deficient: Indoor time, sunscreen, darker skin pigmentation.
+Most Americans below 30 ng/mL.
+Deficiency associated with higher all-cause mortality.

-This is one of the most actionable tests in her catalog — deficiency is common, treatment (D3 supplementation) is cheap, and follow-up testing confirms whether it worked.
+This is one of her most actionable tests.
+Deficiency is common.
+Treatment (D3 supplementation) is cheap.
+Retest confirms it worked.

 Search Vitamin D testing in Austin →